AdrianSkar/markdown/fcc_guide.md

 · _Combine the two if statements into one statement which will return `"Yes"` if `val` is less than or equal to `50` and greater than or equal to `25`.
 Otherwise, will return `"No"`._

 #### Hint 1
-The greater than operator `(>)` compares both operands using type coercion (converting data types if necessary) and returns `true` if the first one is greater than the second one.
+The logical AND `(&&)` operator compares both operands using type coercion (converting data types if necessary) and returns `true` if the first one is greater than the second one.
 > _try to solve the problem now_
 >